Part II: Identity Thesis

 σattention\sigma_{\text{attention}}VariableVariableSet by where ascription points, not by κ\kappa directly

 The central affect-geometric consequence belongs to κ\kappa: low κ\kappa is reduced integration.
-High coupling binds perception, affect, agency-modeling, and narrative into one integrated process; low coupling factorizes them into separate modules — perception here, emotion there, causal reasoning somewhere else.
-Factorization is useful because modular systems are easier to debug, verify, and communicate about.
+High coupling binds perception, affect, agency-modeling, and narrative into one process; low coupling factorizes them — perception here, emotion there, causal reasoning somewhere else.
+Factorization is useful: modular systems are easier to debug, verify, communicate about.
 But it reduces Φ\intinfo, and reduced Φ\intinfo is reduced experiential richness.
-The world goes dead because the perceiver has learned to experience it in parts rather than as a whole — and note that this is a fact about κ\kappa, the perceiver's own coupling, entirely separable from α\alpha, how much interiority it grants the things out there.
-The old scalar fused these, which is why it could not tell disenchantment-as-deadness (low κ\kappa) apart from disenchantment-as-objectification (low α\alpha).
-They are different losses and they feel different.
+The world goes dead because the perceiver has learned to experience it in parts rather than as a whole — a fact about κ\kappa, the perceiver's own coupling, entirely separable from α\alpha, how much interiority it grants the things out there.
+The old scalar fused these, which is why it could not tell disenchantment-as-deadness (low κ\kappa) from disenchantment-as-objectification (low α\alpha).
+Different losses.
+They feel different.

 Low κ\kappa flattens the perceiver's mode structure.
 The eigenspaces of its covariance — the directions along which internal state varies — decouple.
-Transport a perceptual mode around an experiential loop (perceive a thing, evaluate it, act, observe the result) and at low κ\kappa it returns unchanged: zero holonomy, each step processed independently.
-At high κ\kappa the same loop twists perception through affect through agency-attribution through narrative — each mode rotates into the others, the skeleton is curved, and the experience is unified because the modes cannot be separated without destroying the topology. κ\kappa just is the curvature of the eigenskeleton of experience; the felt sense people call "meaning" is what high κ\kappa feels like from inside.
+Transport a perceptual mode around an experiential loop (perceive a thing, evaluate it, act, observe the result) and at low κ\kappa it returns unchanged: zero holonomy, each step independent.
+At high κ\kappa the same loop twists perception through affect through agency-attribution through narrative — each mode rotates into the others, the skeleton is curved, and the experience is unified because the modes cannot be separated without destroying the topology. κ\kappa just is the curvature of the eigenskeleton of experience; "meaning" is what high κ\kappa feels like from inside.

-The effective-rank shift, by contrast, is driven by α\alpha, and the difference is worth making explicit.
-When you perceive something at high α\alpha — as alive and interior — your representation of it must encode dimensions for its goals, beliefs, emotional states, narrative arc, possible intentions, relationship to you.
+The effective-rank shift, by contrast, is driven by α\alpha.
+Perceive something at high α\alpha — as alive and interior — and your representation must encode dimensions for its goals, beliefs, emotional states, narrative arc, intentions, relationship to you.
 Each ascription of interiority adds dimensions along which the object can vary.
-A tree perceived at high α\alpha varies in mood, receptivity, seasonal intention, relationship to the grove; the same tree at low α\alpha varies in height, diameter, species, leaf color.
-The first representation has higher effective rank because more dimensions carry meaningful variance.
-This is not projection in the dismissive sense — it is the natural consequence of modeling something as a subject rather than an object; subjects have more degrees of freedom than objects because interiority is high-dimensional.
+A tree at high α\alpha varies in mood, receptivity, seasonal intention, relationship to the grove; the same tree at low α\alpha varies in height, diameter, species, leaf color.
+The first has higher effective rank because more dimensions carry meaningful variance.
+Not projection in the dismissive sense — the natural consequence of modeling something as a subject rather than an object; subjects have more degrees of freedom because interiority is high-dimensional.
 The reff\effrank collapse at low α\alpha is not a loss of information about the world but a loss of the dimensions along which the world was being modeled.

 Follow the κ\kappa consequence to its end.
-If the identity thesis holds — if experience is integrated cause-effect structure — then κ\kappa does not merely change the quality of perception; it changes the quantity of experience.
-The inference needs one explicit step: IIT identifies Φ\intinfo as the quantity of consciousness, not merely its quality.
-A system with Φ=10\intinfo = 10 has more phenomenal content — more irreducible distinctions, more what-it-is-like-ness — than one with Φ=5\intinfo = 5, the way more mass has more gravitational pull.
-This is among IIT's most debated features, but given the identity thesis it follows: more integration is literally more experience.
-The objection — that factorized perception is differently structured rather than less structured, with compartmentalized modules each carrying their own experience — meets IIT's reply that the experience of the whole system is fixed by the integration of the whole, not the sum of its parts'.
+If the identity thesis holds — if experience is integrated cause-effect structure — then κ\kappa changes not just the quality of perception but the quantity of experience.
+One explicit step: IIT identifies Φ\intinfo as the quantity of consciousness, not merely its quality.
+A system at Φ=10\intinfo = 10 has more phenomenal content — more irreducible distinctions, more what-it-is-like-ness — than one at Φ=5\intinfo = 5, the way more mass has more gravitational pull.
+Among IIT's most debated features, but given the identity thesis it follows: more integration is literally more experience.
+The objection — that factorized perception is differently structured rather than less, with compartmentalized modules each carrying their own experience — meets IIT's reply that the experience of the whole system is fixed by the integration of the whole, not the sum of its parts'.
 Low κ\kappa reduces whole-system Φ\intinfo even if modules retain local integration; the perceiver may have rich modular processing while the unified subject has less phenomenal content.
-This is the same quality/quantity distinction the structure-of-experience section established, now localized to a controllable axis: κ\kappa is a dial on the amount of experience, not only its shape.
+The same quality/quantity distinction the structure-of-experience section established, now localized to a controllable axis: κ\kappa is a dial on the amount of experience, not only its shape.

-So a perceiver at low κ\kappa has genuinely lower Φ\intinfo, genuinely fewer irreducible distinctions, genuinely less phenomenal structure.
-They do not see the same world with less coloring; they inhabit a structurally thinner experience in the precise sense IIT defines.
-The "dead world" is not an illusion painted over a rich inner life — it is a real reduction in what it is like to be that system, and its cost is not just meaning but quantity of consciousness.
+So a perceiver at low κ\kappa has genuinely lower Φ\intinfo, fewer irreducible distinctions, less phenomenal structure.
+Not the same world with less coloring — a structurally thinner experience in the precise sense IIT defines.
+The "dead world" is not an illusion painted over a rich inner life; it is a real reduction in what it is like to be that system, and its cost is not just meaning but quantity of consciousness.

 It cuts both ways.
-High κ\kappa raises Φ\intinfo, so a richly coupled perceiver has more integrated distinctions, more phenomenal content — and if it is also running high α\alpha toward what it perceives, more of the world enters that integration as subject rather than object.
+High κ\kappa raises Φ\intinfo, so a richly coupled perceiver has more integrated distinctions, more phenomenal content — and if it also runs high α\alpha, more of the world enters that integration as subject rather than object.
 The animist running high α\alpha and high κ\kappa is not confused; they are, in the IIT sense, more conscious of the thing perceived.
 Whether the additional content is accurate — whether the rock really has interiority — is a separate question from whether the perceiver has more experience while perceiving it.

-This is the place to state plainly what the old scalar hid.
-The genuinely interesting, genuinely testable claim was never "there is one dial."
+Here is what the old scalar hid.
+The genuinely testable claim was never "there is one dial."
 It is the conjecture that the three axes covary — that high α\alpha, high κ\kappa, and a particular γ\gamma regime tend to occur together in biological perceivers because the same developmental and cultural pressures move all three.
-That conjecture may be true.
+The conjecture may be true.
 But it is an empirical claim about correlations across individuals and contexts, not a definition, and writing it as a definition is what made the old framework circular.
-Demoted to a conjecture, it earns the dignity of being able to be wrong: the axes can be measured separately, and if they fail to correlate, the covariation claim falls while the three axes survive.
+Demoted to a conjecture, it earns the dignity of being able to be wrong: measure the axes separately, and if they fail to correlate, the covariation claim falls while the three axes survive.

 Proposed Experiment